Arapuke Forest Park

 Manawatu's Premier Mountain Bike Park

-Arapuke Forest Park, formerly known as K-Loop, is becoming the permier mountain bike desination in the lower North Isalnd.
+Arapuke Forest Park, formerly known as K-Loop, is the premier mountain bike desination in the lower North Island.
 We currently have well over 20 km of trails across all grades in our growing network.
 The park is located on the back doorstep of Palmerston North.
 You can access the park from the end of Kahuterawa Road or via Scotts Road.
 A shuttle service is now operating in the park.

 - By 2020, we will have around 30 km of prime single track